Find Trade Colleges

 There are 2,683 full-time undergraduates at HCC, and 9,566 students altogether.
 The school has a student-to-faculty ratio of 13 to 1.

-Approximately 7% of the students who attend this school take out loans.
+Roughly 7% of students at HCC take out loans to pay for college.
 The average amount of student loans is $4,592 a year.
 The student loan default rate of 2.0% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from HCC is $37,393.